GM-3009

 GM-3009 is a κ-opioid receptor (KOR) agonist and noribogaine analogue which is under development for the treatment of opioid-related disorders.
 Its route of administration is unspecified.

 The drug is a highly potent agonist of the human KOR, with an affinity (K_{i}) of 0.9 nM or 87.3 nM depending on the radioligand and an EC_{50} of 0.8 nM.
 In contrast to noribogaine, it did not show pro-arrhythmic effects in fresh human ventricular cardiomyocytes ex vivo.
 GM-3009 produces antinociceptive effects and dose-dependently reduces oxycodone self-administration in rodents.

 It is being developed by Gilgamesh Pharmaceuticals.
 As of June 2024, it is in the preclinical research stage of development.
 The exact chemical structure of GM-3009 does not yet appear to have been disclosed.
+However, it is known to be an "oxa-iboga" derivative.
+Oxa-ibogaine analogues have notably been patented and studied by Dalibor Sames and colleagues, with Sames being a co-founder of Gilgamesh Pharmaceuticals.